 Together with the Drug Design Group at the University of Marburg (AG Klebe) we developed a novel maximally diverse library for crystallographic fragment screening, composed of over 1100 compounds.

 From the F2X-Universal library we made a sub-selection creating a 96 fragment screen that is still maximally diverse and that we provide in ready-to-use plates to the users.
 So screens can be carried out on-site or in the user’s home lab.
-This screen has currently been validated with several test cases (unpublished) and showed high hit rates (~15% on average, 3 campaigns).
+This screen has currently been validated with several test cases (Wollenhaupt and Metz et al., 2020) and showed high hit rates (~20% on average, 6 campaigns).
 Further campaigns are ongoing.

 This diverse and affordable fragment 96-compound fragment library for fragment-screening by X-ray crystallography comprises fragments carefully selected from existing protein-ligand complexes and includes buffer ingredients, carbohydrates, nucleotides, amino acids, peptide-like fragments and various drug-like organic compounds.
 In comparison to other libraries and considering that no biophysical pre-screening was conducted, our library gave a quite high hit rate against endothiapepsin (~10 %) and thus is suitable for an initial crystallographic fragment-screening experiments.
 Our library was also validated against human prolidase (7% hit rate) and several successful campaigns were performed in collaboration with different research groups around Europe.